Considering Botox Before Your Big Day? Here’s What You Need To Know?

 As for surgery, all facial procedures (such as rhinoplasty) need to be done at least six months in advance.
 The nose takes time to adjust and swelling to settle, so fillers or steroids can be commenced six weeks post surgery.
 Mothers of the bride – a facelift or eyelid procedure can be done within the six month period.

-New bride Carly Sahyoun, aged 23, went through exactly this.
+New bride Layla, aged 24, went through exactly this.

-As someone who was unhappy with the tip of her nose and bump on her dorsum (bridge of nose), she wanted rhinoplasty specifically because she was getting married, and had the procedure done four months prior to her special day.
-As you can see from the glowing pictures above, Carly was delighted by the results.
+As someone who was unhappy with the tip of her nose and bump on her dorsum (bridge of nose), she wanted rhinoplasty specifically because she was getting married, and had the procedure done 1.5 years prior to her special day.
+Additionally, she had a full range of medispa treatment to make sure her skin was glowing for her big day.
+As you can see from the glowing pictures above, Layla was delighted by the results.

 For other surgeries such as breast augmentation or liposuction, you could sneak this in three months before the big day, however the longer rest time you have, the better.